-SSUES (AND SUPPOR NFORMATION SOUR Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Metrolink Expansions provided to Weste County. rn Riverside single-fami lly residential related to chan SR-8 Express Lanes Additional express lane major freeways in West County. along Not Applicable.
-The Project is developmen SR-9 Congestion Pricing Expansion of the toll 1 State Route 91 (SR-91) Not Appli single-fami icable.
+SSUES (AND SUPPOR NFORMATION SOUR Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Metrolink Expansions provided to Weste County. rn Riverside single-fami lly residential related to chan SR-8 Express Lanes Additional express lane major freeways in West County.
+Not Appli icable.
+The ally residential of related to developmen SR-9 Congestion Pricing Expansion of the toll 1 State Route 91 (SR-91) Not Appli single-fami icable.
 The ily residential related to ch developmen SR-10 Telecommuting Work arrangement employees do not comm place of work. in which nute to a central single-fami icable.
-The ally residential to the related to developmen SR-11 Goods Movement Efficient movement of inland Southern Califor nia.
-SR-12 Electric Vehicle Plan and Infrastructure Facilitate electric ver providing necessary inf , pre-wired The Project velicities electric vehicle required by cle charging SR-13 Construction and Demolition Waste Diversion Meet mandatory require 65 percent of construct and 75 percent of op waste from landfills. ion solid waste 65 percent The Project vof construction of open landfills. n solid waste E-1 Traffic and Street Lights Replace traffic and st high-efficiency bulbs reetlights with new onsite lights) the applicable requirement Building S The Project lighting (income at would contempt at soft the California Cook Code of Regul eluding stree omply with efficiency fornia Gree le (Title 24 E-2 Shade Trees Strategically plant to residential development urban heat island effect ts to reduce the Consistent includes trees along setbacks, and c landscaping roadways E-3 Local Utility Programs - Electricity Financing and incentives for business and homeowners to make energy efficient, renewable energy, and water conservation improvements.
-Consist with require Buildin Califor including energy. with appl requirement Building S California including The Project vicable energy its of the Calibration Code of use of renew I water efficients. y efficiency fornia Green le (Title 24 Regulations vable (solar E-4 Renewable Energy Production on Public Property Large scale renew installation on p property and in public r oublicly-owned Consistent large-scale property.
+The ally residential to the related to developmen SR-11 Goods Movement Efficient movement of inland Southern Califor nia. single-fami and is not goods.
+Not Applicable.
+The Project is single-family residential development and is not related to movement or goods.
+SR-12 Electric Vehicle Plan and Infrastructure Facilitate electric vehicle use by providing necessary infrastructure.
+Consistent.
+The Project would include pre-wired electric vehicle charging spaces, as required by CALGreen Code.
+SR-13 Construction and Demolition Waste Diversion Meet mandatory require 65 percent of construct and 75 percent of op waste from landfills. ion solid waste 65 percent The Project vof construction of open landfills. n solid waste E-1 Traffic and Street Lights Replace traffic and st high-efficiency bulbs reetlights with new onsite lights) the applicable requirement Building S The Project lighting (income at would contempt at soft the California Cook Code of Regul eluding street omply with efficiency fornia Greet le (Title 24 E-2 Shade Trees Strategically plant to residential development urban heat island effect ts to reduce the Consistent includes trees along setbacks, and c landscaping roadways E-3 Local Utility Programs - Electricity Financing and incentive and homeowners to efficient, renewable enconservation improvem make energy ergy, and water energy with applicable energy efficient E-4 Renewable Energy Production on Public Property Large scale renew installation on p property and in public r oublicly-owned Consistent large-scale property.
 T developme the meas This measure renewable ene he Project is a nt on private ure is not the Project rgy on public single-family property; and applicable